shawshankrai/aws/IAM/README.md

 | ------------- | ------------- | ------------- |
 | Who are you?  | what you can do?  | Admin Off?  |

-IAM Provide several benefits and functionalities
+IAM Provide several benefits and functionalities:
     - AWS service permission
     - Federated Identity
     - Fined grained permission